csvt32745/nsdhw_20sp/proposal/csvt32745/proposal.rst

     - Basic demo scene with avatar controll and animation
 - 05/09 ~ 05/15
     - Basic C++ plugin with skeleton animation controll
-    - Label marking plugin for animation in editor
+    - Input and physic sequence recording system
 - 05/16 ~ 05/23
     - Motion Matching for basic movement C++ plugin in regardless of labeled animation
+    - Label marking plugin for animation in editor
 - 05/24 ~ 06/16
     - Motion Matching with labeled animation
     - Motion Matching for more actions such as jumping, rolling